 - Review must be done by someone other than the author.

 At the current level of LLM capabilities, we do not find AI tools to be reliable for developing summaries of literature for research and transcription.
-Therefore, we will not use AI tools for the purpose of summarizing articles and books for research or for transcribing interviews, discussions, and calls.
+Therefore, we will not use AI tools for the purpose of summarizing articles and books for research or for transcribing interviews conducted as a part of the qualitative research process.

 Coding